Richi025/ARWS-NamesNetworkClientService/README.md

 8. ChatRMI: It's a program that can connect to another application of the same type on a remote server to start a chat.
 The application requests an IP address and a port before connecting to the desired client.

-For example, a typical invocation would be:
+For example, a typical invocation would be, PowerShell:

 ```
-'route the java.exe del jdk' '-XX:+ShowCodeDetailsInExceptionMessages' '-cp' 'class path in target folder' 'edu.escuelaing.arsw.ASE.app.EchoClient'
+'route the java.exe del jdk' '-XX:+ShowCodeDetailsInExceptionMessages' '-cp' 'class path in target folder' 'edu.escuelaing.arsw.ASE.app.<NameExercise>'

 Examples: